MezzyMez/stats_modelling_project/README.md

 ## Challenges
 (discuss challenges you faced in the project)
+- FourSquare API is limited to 50 items per query
+- FourSquare API call was long (10 min) due to 1800+ calls.

 ## Future Goals
 (what would you do if you had more time?)